JosephMichael7/bookmark-box/README.md

 2. Make a small, clear change.
 3. Test the project locally.
 4. Open a pull request with a concise description.

+## License

+No license information is included in the original project description.

+If a license is added later, update this section to reflect it.